BrennanStein/procelio-translation/README.md

 # Procelio Translation Tool + Files
-# Prepared in preparation for Procelio 1.1 Alpha release

 ## The executable is used for generating and compiling translation files.
 It *must* be ran from the command line.